dokutan/termjiten/README.md

 You can use an .ini file to modify the output format and select which dictionaries should be searched.
 The default path for this is ``$HOME/.config/termjiten.ini``, if the ``TERMJITEN_CONFIG`` environmental variable is set, that is used as a path.
 An annotated example is found in this directory.

 ## TODO
-- Use additional sources to display more detailed information
+- Maybe use additional sources to display more information
-- Optionally display translations in more/different languages

 ## Limitations an potential problems
 - If you don't see any japanese characters, install an appropriate font and use a terminal emulator that supports UTF-8